docsifyjs/docsify/CONTRIBUTING.md

 ## Submitting code

 Any code change should be submitted as a pull request.
 The description should explain what the code does and give steps to execute it.
 The pull request should also contain tests.
+When making a new pull request, the pull request template should be filled out as best you can.

 ## Code review process